abretucorazon/cafemarvin/src/pages/posts/i-love-you-work-in-progress.md

 An accidental encounter with spirituality literature introduced me to the concept of <i>"Unconditional Love," </i> and I stumbled on a surprised revelation on romantic relationship hidden in Thomas Hardy’s classic novel, <i>“Far from the madding crowd.”</i> I also learned that at several major world religions and ancient spirituality teachings are founded on the premise that “Love is the answer.”

 I will leave my thoughts on “Far from the madding crowd” for another article.
-For now, I will share the lessons I learned on “unconditional love” from these authors:
+First, I would like to share the lessons I learned on “unconditional love” from these authors:

 <p style="margin-left: 10%;">  Michael Singer, <i> “The untethered soul”</i> </p>